 For nearly four decades, Patients’ Welfare Association has striven to serve the destitute entering Dr Ruth K. M. Pfau Civil Hospital (Karachi) with dedication and professionalism.READ MORE

-``Sponsor A Thalassemic`` Campaign was launched in 2011 to meeervices.
-Wt the monetary needs of treatment for our thalassemia patients, where you can sponsor any patient’s medication therapy or other facilities being provided to them by PWA.
+``Sponsor A Thalassemic`` campaign was launched in 2011 to meet services.
+To generate funds in order to fulfill the monetary needs of treatment for our thalassemia patients, where you can sponsor any patient’s medication therapy or other facilities being provided to them by PWA.
 The cost is around PKR 250,000/- to 450,000/- per patient per year.
-We would like to thank the philanthropists, who are a major support in our cause and help us sustain the se request you all to join hands with PWA to bring smiles on these little faces and improve their quality of living.
+We would like to thank the philanthropists, who are a major support in our cause and Help us sustain our philanthropic work.
+Join us with PWA to bring smiles on these little faces and improve their quality of living.

 Total blood products dispatched